JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

   * [2n7000 Mosfet transistor](https://www.digikey.com/en/htmldatasheets/production/99360/0/0/1/2n7000-datasheet)
   * 2.2k 1/4W resistor
   * 10k 1/4W resistor
-  * 1000uF 25v Electrolytic capacitor used to prevent power supply dropout from sudden change in brightness.
+  * 1000uF 25v Electrolytic capacitor used to prevent a power supply dropout from a sudden change in brightness.
 * Additional parts
  * MR510 3A diode for reverse polarity protection.
 Size larger if your LED string pulls more currently.
 My LED strip pulls about 1.5 A @12v when fully on.
  * 1mF Capacitor to remove significant noise when the LED line is pulled low